Watt-AI/website/README.md

 # POSTING INSTRUCTIONS

 Hello!
 To post a blog post or demo in this webpage, you need to follow a few specific instructions.
-- The post must be formatted as such: year-month-day-title.md
+- The post must be a markdown file formatted with the following title: year-month-day-title.md
-- The post must be placed in the _posts/ folder.
+- The post must be placed in the _posts/ folder
+- In the top lines of the markdown file, specify the type of file (post) and the title
-- After this, the post will be accessible through the homepage of the website.
+- After this, the post will be accessible through the homepage of the website

 # Startup Tutorial Below